Anaminus/roblox-library/modules/Spek/README.md

 TODO: (format: string?, ...any) -> ()
 ```

-Produces an okay result, but with a reason indicating that the plan
+Produces a passing result, but with a reason indicating that the
-or statement is not yet implemented.
-May optionally specify a formatted
+plan or statement is not yet implemented.
+May optionally specify a
-message as the reason.
+formatted message as the reason.

 ## T.after_each
 [T.after_each]: #tafter_each